Extensions

 Package-managed extensions are unsandboxed arbitrary code.
 Installing from npm, a tarball, or a local package directory introduces supply-chain risk: a package may contain malicious code, its published source may not match the distributed artifact, and transitive dependencies are executed without a sandbox.
 Always inspect installed extension code before trusting it, especially before promoting to project/team scope where other team members will be asked to trust the same artifact.

-The content hash covers extension source files only.
+The content hash covers extension source files and directory-layout browser assets placed under workstation-assets/.
 Install sidecar files - package metadata, lockfile records, and other install-generated artifacts written alongside the extension module - are excluded from the trust hash.
-This means that reinstalling without changing the source files does not invalidate an existing trust record.
+This means that reinstalling without changing the source files or trusted workstation assets does not invalidate an existing trust record.

-Git URL installs are not yet supported.
+Git URL installs are unsupported.
 Accepted install sources are npm package specifiers (including tarball URLs), local package directories, and local .tgz/.tar.gz tarball paths.

 Supported layouts